 Due to the rough texture of unglazed tiles, they tend to attract more dirt and hold onto it.
-They will, therefore, require more frequent cleaning than glazed tiles.
+They require more frequent cleaning than glazed tiles.

-Glazed tiles have a shiny or glossy exterior.
-This makes dust, dirt and allergens more visible.
-However, these tiles won’t hold onto dirt and stains as unglazed flooring does.
+Glazed tiles have a glossy exterior.
+This makes dust, dirt, and allergens more visible.
+However, these tiles won’t hold onto dirt and stains as unglazed flooring.

 Best Cleaning Tools for Tile Floors

-Cleaning tile floors is a breeze compared to other popular flooring such as hardwood and laminate.
-Tiles are less sensitive and can be cleaned using various tools, as well as commercial and natural products.
+Cleaning tile floors is a breeze compared to other popular floorings such as hardwood and laminate.
+Tiles are less sensitive, and you can use various cleaning tools, as well as commercial and natural products.

 Best Ways to Get Rid of Dust and Dirt

-Regular sweeping or vacuuming works wonders to keep tiles clean and sparkling.
+Regular sweeping or vacuuming keeps tiles clean and sparkling.
 Although tiles won’t hold onto dust and dirt the same way as carpets, dirt can still cause the floors to look dull.

-- Flared brooms and dry mops: are also excellent choices for light cleaning chores.
-These will get rid of dust and dirt efficiently but do require a little more manual labor compared to a vacuum.
+- Flared brooms and dry mops: These are also excellent choices for light cleaning chores.
+These will get rid of dust and dirt efficiently but require a little more manual labor than a vacuum.

-- Microfiber mops: If you want to bring some shine to your floors after sweeping, a microfiber mop is a handy tool.
-It’s easy to use and won’t make a sound as you clean your way through the house.
+- Microfiber mops: A microfiber mop is a handy tool if you want to bring some shine to your floors after sweeping.
+It’s easy to use and won’t make a sound as you clean your house.

-- Spray bottle: For effective light-cleaning, you can mix a cup of white vinegar in a spray bottle filled with water.
+- Spray bottle: You can mix a cup of white vinegar in a spray bottle filled with water for effective light-cleaning.
 Spray as you go along using the microfiber mop with a damp cloth.
 Vinegar works brilliantly at adding long-lasting shine to tiles.

 When you feel it’s time for a deeper clean, you might want to get out the old mop and bucket.
 But there are a few other ways to do it.